ronzeidman/rebirthdbts/README.md

 - Drop-in replacement for rethinkdbdash with only some minor changes

 # CHANGES FROM RETHINKDBDASH
-- support for complex socket configuration + tls (notice that for tls or any configuration more complex then `{ host: '...', port: '...' }` you'll have to encapsulate in a server/servers property:
+- support for complex socket configuration + tls (notice that for SSL/TLS or any configuration more complex then `{ host: '...', port: '...' }` you'll have to encapsulate in a server/servers property:
 ```ts
 {
    server: {